WarpToWeb3/mint-nft/README.md

 ---

-## Using this example

-To quickly try this example either [deploy to Vercel](#deploy-your-own-to-vercel) or [use our CLI](#use-this-example-locally-with-the-makeswift-cli).

-### Deploy your own to Vercel
+### You can also deploy your own NFT mint website to Vercel by clicking below button

-Deploy your own with Vercel
+Deploy your own NFT mint site with Vercel

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fmakeswift%2Fmakeswift%2Ftree%2Fmain%2Fexamples%2Fthirdweb&project-name=makeswift-thirdweb-example&repo-name=makeswift-thirdweb-example&redirect-url=https%3A%2F%2Fapp.makeswift.com&integration-ids=oac_51ryd7Pob5ZsyTFzNzVvpsGq&external-id=ecommerce-thirdweb)

-With your deployment completed, [take a tour of the newly created store](#take-a-tour-of-your-web3-website)

 ### Use this example locally with the Makeswift CLI